Toronto: Media and entertainment

 Toronto is Canada's largest media market, and has four conventional dailies, two alt-weeklies, and three free commuter papers in a greater metropolitan area of about 6 million inhabitants.
 The Toronto Star and the Toronto Sun are the prominent daily city newspapers, while national dailies The Globe and Mail and the National Post are also headquartered in the city.
 The Toronto Star, The Globe and Mail, and National Post are broadsheet newspapers.
-StarMetro is distributed as free commuter newspapers.
 Several magazines and local newspapers cover Toronto, including Now and Toronto Life, while numerous magazines are produced in Toronto, such as Canadian Business, Chatelaine, Flare and Maclean's.
-Daily Hive, Western Canada's largest online-only publication, opened their Toronto office in 2016.
+Daily Hive, Western Canada's largest online-only publication, opened its Toronto office in 2016 after acquiring Torontoist from Gothamist.
 Toronto contains the headquarters of the major English-language Canadian television networks CBC, CTV, Citytv, Global, The Sports Network (TSN) and Sportsnet.
-Much (formerly MuchMusic), M3 (formerly MuchMore) and MTV Canada are the main music television channels based in the city, though they no longer primarily show music videos as a result of channel drift.
+Much (formerly MuchMusic), M3 (formerly MuchMore) and MTV Canada are the main music television channels based in the city and have a national viewership.
+However, they no longer primarily show music videos as a result of channel drift amid a shift in adolescent and young adult demographics.

 Film production

-Toronto is one of the centres of Canada's film and television industry, due in part to the lower cost of production in Canada.
+Toronto is one of the centres of Canada's film and television industry due in part to the lower cost of production in Canada.
 The city's streets and landmarks are seen in a variety of films, mimicking the scenes of American cities such as Chicago and New York.
-The city provides a diversity of settings and neighbourhoods to shoot films, with production facilitated by Toronto's Film and Television Office.
+The city provides diverse settings and neighbourhoods to shoot films, with production facilitated by Toronto's Film and Television Office.
 Toronto's film industry has extended beyond the Toronto CMA into adjoining cities such as Hamilton and Oshawa.

 Real estate

-Real estate is a major force in the city's economy, Toronto is home to some of the nation's—and the world's—most expensive real estate.
+Real estate is a major force in the city's economy; Toronto is home to some of the nation's—and the world's—most expensive real estate, especially since the Canadian property bubble.
 The Toronto Regional Real Estate Board (TRREB), formerly the Toronto Real Estate Board, is a non-profit professional association of registered real estate brokers and salespeople in Toronto, and parts of the Greater Toronto Area.
 TRREB was formed in 1920.
 Many large real estate investment trusts are based in Toronto.